wildpeaks/2018-example-typescript-webpack3-xsplit/README.md

 Then, start `Webpack Dev Server` task in VSCode if it's not already running.

-Then load the extension from `http://localhost:8000` in XSplit.
+Then, load the extension from `http://localhost:8000` in XSplit.

 Finally, start **Attach to XSplit** in the **Debug tab** in VSCode.